nic0michael/nic0michael/README.md

 I was Trained by IBM as a Java developer 22 years ago.
 One thing I learned and really liked about working at IBM was the importance given to "Giving back to the Community".

-In South Africa its called "Ubuntu".
+In South Africa its called "Ubuntu" that where Ubuntu Linux got its name.

 The way I give back to the community is to create reference projects using Industry best practices and publish them in GitHub as Open Source projects in [My repositories](https://github.com/nic0michael)